MGXlab/genes_synteny/README.md

 cd genes_synteny
 ```

 To create a phylogenetic tree of your species of interest, start with extracting 16S rRNA genes from the genomes of the bacteria using Barrnap.
-This can be done with script ```scripts/barrnap.sh```, which also uses BEDtools getfasta to extract the FASTA sequences (the output of Barrnap is GFF files with coordinates):
+This can be done with script ```scripts/barrnap.sh```, which uses as input all .fna files of folder ```genomes/*fna```.
+It also uses BEDtools getfasta to extract the FASTA sequences (the output of Barrnap is GFF files with coordinates):

 ```
 #Run Barrnap for all files
 bash scripts/barrnap.sh
-#Change files by hand to choose one copy of each species' 16S genes
+#Change files by hand to choose one copy of each species' 16S gene.
+Example below: open and modify files with vim
 vim 16S_genes/*_16S.fasta
 ```

-It may be that more than one 16S rRNA gene is predicted, so you should choose one copy for the subsequent steps.
-Concatenate all 16S files for the individual species using the bash command below:
+It may be that more than one 16S rRNA gene is predicted, so choose one copy per species for the subsequent steps.
+Save the chosen copies in one file named ```16S_genes/all_species_16S.fasta``` (example command below).
+An example file is given in this repository.

 ```
-cat 16S_genes/*fasta > 16S_genes/all_species_16S.fasta
+cat 16S_genes/*_16S.fasta > 16S_genes/all_species_16S.fasta
 ```

-The next step is to align the 16S rRNA genes with MAFFT using the command below.
-The command for iqtree is also given below.
+The next step is to align the 16S rRNA genes with MAFFT and produce the phylogenetic tree with iqtree using the commands below (adapt them if needed).

 ```
 /home/groups/VEO/tools/mafft/v7.505/bin/mafft all_16S.fasta > all_16S.alg